Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 At Ford, its F-Series pickups — including heavy-duty versions — have been the top-selling vehicles in the U.S. for 39 straight years.
 Last year, the company sold more than 787,000 of the trucks, even though it had to close factories for eight weeks at the start of the coronavirus pandemic.

-Biden also has pushed the transition to electric vehicles as a way to create good-paying American union jobs for the next generation of transportation.
-Critics of his plan say that his taxes and the move away from fossil fuels would increase expenses for businesses and possibly cost jobs.

-Studies have shown that each electric vehicle sold reduces emissions, although it takes a couple of years to reach that point if coal is used to generate the power used to charge the vehicles.

-Associated Press writer Tom Krisher contributed reporting from Detroit.
+Additional reporting by Associated Press writers Aamer Madhani in Washington and Tom Krisher in Detroit.
 Boak reported from Washington.
 Lemire reported from New York.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.